 Online reviews on platforms like Google can offer a quick snapshot of a contractor’s public reputation.
 Look for consistent themes in the feedback.
 Are customers frequently praising their punctuality, professionalism, and the quality of their work?
 Or are there recurring complaints about poor communication, hidden fees, or unresolved issues?
 While a single negative review isn’t always a deal-breaker, a pattern of them should be a major red flag.
 Pay attention to how the company responds to criticism, as this can reveal a lot about their commitment to customer satisfaction.
 These reviews, combined with direct references, help you build a comprehensive understanding of the contractor’s reliability and service quality.

-Review Their Past Work and Warranties
+Look at Their Portfolio and Warranties

 A confident contractor will always stand behind their work, and the best way they can do that is with a solid warranty.
 Before making a decision, ask about the guarantees they offer on parts and labor.
 A company that doesn’t provide a written warranty may not be confident in the longevity of their repairs or installations.
 This document is your protection if something goes wrong after the job is done.
 It’s also a good idea to ask to see a portfolio of their past work.
 This gives you a tangible sense of their craftsmanship and the scale of projects they’ve handled.
 Strong service maintenance programs also show a commitment to long-term support.

-Analyze the Pricing and Contract
+Breaking Down the Quote and Contract

 Once you’ve narrowed down your list of potential contractors, it’s time to look at the numbers.
 But analyzing a proposal is about more than just finding the lowest price.
 The contract is the foundation of your working relationship, and a clear, comprehensive agreement is a sign that you’re dealing with a professional.
 A vague or confusing contract can lead to misunderstandings, project delays, and unexpected costs later on.
 Think of it as the blueprint for your partnership.